Citi/parfun/docs/source/tutorials/quickstart.rst

         multiply_by_row(factors[begin:end], dataframe.iloc[begin:end])

-Sometimes it might be desirable to partition all of the arguments the same way, this can be done with :py:func:`~Parfun.all_arguments`:
+Sometimes it might be desirable to partition all of the arguments the same way, this can be done with :py:func:`~parfun.all_arguments`:

 .. literalinclude:: ../../../examples/api_usage/all_arguments.py
     :language: python